-The Crowley-Harris Thoth Tarot trump for Pisces and the 29th path of the Tree of Life is The Moon XVIII.
-Here we have a path that is half in shadows and that must pass between two sentinels wearing the foreboding headdress of the Egyptian Anubis, a guardian of the underworld.
-According to Crowley:
+The Thoth Tarot trump for Pisces and the 29th path of the Tree of Life is The Moon XVIII.
+The esoteric title of the trump is Ruler of Flux and Reflux: Child of the Sons of the Mighty.
+Here we have a path that is half in shadows.

-At the top of the picture is the Sun, pushed through the darkness and cold of night towards the dawn by the Egyptian scarab beetle, Khephra.
-Khephra is, like Amoun, a self-created god.
-Like the butterfly, the beetle undergoes a series of remarkable transformations where at one point he seems to be completely inanimate, nothing more than a shell or stone.
-Miraculously, from this inertia comes forth the fully fledged scarab with wings on which to ride the breezes of dawn.
+At the top of the picture is the Sun, pushed through the darkness and cold of night towards the dawn by Khephra, the Egyptian scarab beetle.
+Khephra, like Amoun, is a self-created god.
+The beetle, like the butterfly, undergoes a series of remarkable transformations.
+At one point he seems completely inanimate, appearing as nothing more than a shell or stone.
+The scarab miraculously comes forth from the seeming inertia with wings on which to ride the breezes of dawn.

-As we near the end of the cold months, the Sun’s entry into Pisces is a reminder of the darkest hour before the dawn.
+The Sun’s entry into Pisces near the end of the cold months is a reminder of the darkest hour before the dawn.
 The springtime is not far away.
-On the other side of the globe, in the southern hemisphere, it is a reminder that the cooler air of autumn will soon drive out the burning heat of a long summer.
+In the southern hemisphere it is a reminder that the cooler air of autumn will soon drive out the burning heat of a long summer.

-Pisces is traditionally ruled by the planet Jupiter, known to the Greeks as Zeus and to the ancient Egyptians as Amoun.
-So if you ever wondered where the word ‘Amen’ comes from, that is uttered at the end of Christian prayers—there is your answer.
-Jupiter, Zeus and Amoun were originally gods of the mountain and of the seas and the rains that come to replenish the earth with new life and growth.
-The Egyptian Amoun is a very mysterious god.
-He is self-created and his location, unlike the sky-gods Horus, Hathoor and Nuit, is below the horizon.
-One of his titles is ‘The Hidden God’.
+Pisces is traditionally ruled by the planet Jupiter, known to the Greeks as Zeus and to the ancient Egyptians as Amoun (or ‘Amen’).
+Jupiter, Zeus and Amoun were originally gods of the mountain and of the seas and rains that replenish the earth with new life and growth.
+Amoun is a mysterious god.
+He is self-created, and his location, unlike the sky-gods Horus, Hathoor and Nuit, is below the horizon.
+He is ‘The Hidden God’.

-The Hermetic Qabalah might throw some further light on the associations between Pisces, the sign of the fishes, and the mysterious operations of a Hidden God.
-On the Hermetic Tree of Life, Pisces is the 29th path that connects the material universe (Malkuth) with the animating power of Venus (Netzach), the morning and evening star.
-The magical power of the path of Pisces is The Twilight of the Place.
-At this time of year, as the days begin to lengthen in the northern hemisphere, the twilight is very noticeable especially with the lengthening of shadows near sunset, when Venus—the first and brightest star of the evening sky—appears in the western sky.
-The magical twilight is also the special light of a room prepared for ritual, with candles and the smoke of incense providing ideal conditions for the arising of phantasmal or spectral images.
-The Magical Mirror is the magical weapon or instrument attributed to Pisces.
+The Qabalah throws further light on the associations between Pisces, sign of the Fishes, and the mysteries of the Hidden God.
+Pisces is the 29th path connecting the material universe (Malkuth) with the animating power of Venus (Netzach), the morning and evening star.
+The magical power of the path of Pisces is the Twilight of the Place.
+As the days begin to lengthen in the northern hemisphere, the twilight is very noticeable.
+This is especially so with the lengthening of shadows near sunset, before Venus, the first and brightest star of the evening sky, appears in the west.
+The magical twilight is also the special light of a room prepared for ritual.
+Candles and the smoke of incense provide ideal conditions for the arising of spectral images.
+The Magical Mirror is the magical weapon of Pisces.

 As the 12th sign and 12th house in astrology, Pisces represents the deeper realms of the subconscious mind.
-Psychology traditionally gives three types of consciousness:
+Psychology defines three types of consciousness.

 Pisces and The Flaming Sword

-The 29th path of Qoph connects Netzach, the sphere of Venus, with Malkuth, the sphere of the visible universe, and is imaged forth by the Tarot key, The Moon XVIII.
+The 29th path of Qoph connects Netzach, the sphere of Venus, with Malkuth, the sphere of the visible universe and is imaged forth by The Moon XVIII Tarot key.
 The title of the 29th path is the Corporeal Intelligence, so-called because it is concerned with the incarnation of all bodies according to the revolution of the Zodiac.
-The root of the word that is translated ‘Corporeal’ (gosham) implies a violent rainstorm or shower—the “shower of the life of earth” that comes through the seed of the Unborn Spirit, or Holy Guardian Angel, in the ritual called The Bornless.
-The ‘seed’ is really alchemical and refers to the fluidic or formless fire from which all forms receive their essence.
+The root of the word that is translated ‘Corporeal’ (gosham) implies a violent rainstorm or shower—the ‘shower of the life of earth’ that comes through the seed of the Unborn Spirit or Holy Guardian Angel in the ritual called the ‘Bornless’.
+The ‘seed’ is alchemical and refers to the fluidic or formless fire from which all forms receive their essence.

-To understand the “revolution of the Zodiac” and the part that it plays one needs to know that the Zodiac is the image of Spirit working through the Sun upon the four elements of Fire, Air, Water and Earth.
-All bodies are composed of these elements; each creature has a unique astrosome, the symbol of which is the natal horoscope, varying according to the time and place of birth.
-The twelve signs of the Zodiac are cosmic archetypes, and that is why a person’s nature is not revealed simply by knowing their ‘sign’—for the sign alone symbolises a type, not an individual.
+The “revolution of the Zodiac” is explained by the operation of Sol and Luna, Spirit working through the Sun upon the four elements of Fire, Air, Water and Earth.
+All bodies are composed of these elements.
+Each creature has a unique astrosome, the symbol of which is the natal horoscope, varying according to the time and place of birth.
+The twelve signs of the Zodiac are cosmic archetypes.
+Merely knowing the ‘sign’ of birth does not reveal a person’s nature.
+The sign alone symbolises a type, not an individual.

-The descent of this path is the incarnation or embodiment of each creature, while the ascent of it implies knowledge of the Occult Intelligences—the knowledge that is hidden from the profane.
+The descent of this path is the incarnation or embodiment of each creature, while the ascent of it implies knowledge of the Occult Intelligences.
 The magical powers of the 29th path are of Bewitchments and Casting Illusions.

-‘Malignant Women’; the 29th path connects Venus, the lowest sephira on the Force side of the Tree, with Malkuth, the dead-end of matter; the women of malicious intent are the phantasms of decaying (or thwarted) desire, rife with poisoning and corruption; as such, these ‘women’ are no more than blind forces, but they have a tremendous capacity to inflict harm on the unwary human; ‘hell hath no fury like a woman scorned’ is an aphorism that can apply not only to the human but to the elementar that has been deprived of ‘blood’ or energy; the Intelligence of the path orders the neural and biological patterns that in turn influence the behaviour of species, whether they are supposed to be sentient or otherwise; when the human ego identifies personally with the biological urge to procreate or self-replicate—that great force which is, in fact, an entirely impersonal machine or engine—all manner of psychological aberrations occur; the person seeking self-fulfilment in the production of offspring, and finding the result is nothing of the sort, may subvert or redirect the flow of life-force into other objects of desire; typical afflictions are eating disorders, so-called—for devouring and begetting are dual principles of the Great Mother at the cosmic level; the predatory behaviour of both men and women, especially when it forms part of a group mentality, is another, less specific; alcoholism is yet another trait, since it arises from a desire to be reabsorbed back into the stream of life from whence the organism was formed; yet it is the self-assertion of the ego—maintaining the delusion that it has a separate life and existence of its own—that is the root of all ailments of the soul.
+The Intelligence of the path orders the neural and biological patterns that in turn influence the behaviour of species.
+When the human ego identifies personally with the biological urge to procreate or self-replicate—that force which is, in fact, an entirely impersonal machine or engine—all manner of psychological aberrations occur.
+The person seeking self-fulfilment in the production of offspring, and finding the result is nothing of the sort, may subvert or redirect the flow of life-force into other objects of desire.
+Typical afflictions are ‘eating disorders’, so-called—for devouring and begetting are dual principles of the Great Mother at the cosmic level.
+The predatory behaviour of both men and women, especially when it forms part of a group mentality, is another, less specific.
+Alcoholism is yet another trait, since it arises from a desire to be reabsorbed back into the stream of life from whence the organism was formed.
+It is the self-assertion of the ego, maintaining the delusion of an isolated life and existence that is the root of all ailments of the soul.